GaryHughes/FixMaster/README.md

 **fixmaster.repositoryPath** Path to a fixtrading.org XML Repository.
 FIX Master includes a copy of the repository that it will use by default.

+**fixmaster.quickFixDataDictionaryPath** Path to a QuickFix XML data dictionary.
+This can be used to supplement the fixtrading.org repository with custom field definitions.

 **fixmaster.nameLookup** `(Strict,Promiscuous)` Governs how names are found for messages, fields, and enumerated values.

 **fixmaster.fieldSeparator** The character used to separate fields within a messages.
 Default is the standard 0x01, some users replace these control characters when logging.